 Blake W. Bourland concentrates his practice in the areas of corporate law, business transactions, mergers and acquisitions, commercial leasing, and qualified domestic relations orders (QDROs).
 Mr. Bourland started practicing law with Evans Petree PC upon his graduation from law school and is licensed to practice law in Tennessee and Arkansas.

 His broad and diverse practice allows him to represent several types of clients.
-In his corporate practice, he advises family-owned and other privately-held companies in a variety of matters, including general corporate representation and counsel, choice of entity, corporate restructurings, and various types of business contracts.
+In his corporate practice, he advises family-owned and other privately-held companies in a variety of matters, including general corporate representation and counsel, choice of entity, corporate restructurings, financing, leasing and various types of business contracts.
 The following are illustrations of the types of transactions in Mr. Bourland’s practice:

-- Representation of landlord of an upscale retail center in the negotiation of retail leases with national tenants;
+- Representation of a landlord of an upscale retail center in the negotiation of retail leases with national tenants;

-- Representation of purchaser in the acquisition of three related manufacturing entities out of bankruptcy through a Section 351 transaction;
+- Representation of a purchaser in the acquisition of three related manufacturing entities out of bankruptcy through a Section 351 transaction;

-- Representation of tenant in the negotiation of leases for industrial space in various locations throughout the Unites States;
+- Representation of a tenant in the negotiation of leases for industrial space in various locations throughout the Unites States;

 - Representation of a national franchisor relating to its general corporate needs;

 In his QDRO practice, Mr. Bourland represents participants and alternate payees in drafting qualified domestic relations orders assigning benefits in qualified plans.
 Mr. Bourland has drafted hundreds of QDROs and worked with plan administrators throughout the United States.
-He also commonly advises family law practitioners in the negotiation of retirement benefits and has taught Continuing Legal Education seminars on retirement benefits and qualified domestic relations orders.
+He also commonly advises family law practitioners in the negotiation of retirement benefits and has taught Continuing Legal Education seminars to other attorneys on retirement benefits and qualified domestic relations orders.

-Mr. Bourland is a member of the American, Tennessee, Arkansas, and Memphis Bar Associations and has served on the Unauthorized Practice of Law Committee for the Memphis Bar Association.
-He was a participant in the inaugural classes of both the Nexus Leadership Program and the Memphis Bar Association Leadership Forum and was associate member of the Leo Bearman, Sr. chapter of the American Inn of Court.
+Mr. Bourland is a member of the American, Tennessee, Arkansas, and Memphis Bar Associations and has previously served on the Unauthorized Practice of Law Committee for the Memphis Bar Association.
+He was a participant in the inaugural classes of both the Nexus Leadership Program and the Memphis Bar Association Leadership Forum and was an associate member of the Leo Bearman, Sr. chapter of the American Inn of Court.